gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

-- Services Page: Make a book now button that takes users to the site when each card is clicked
+- Page not found
 - Make sure color theme switch works on iPhone
-- Page not found
 - Reviews Page: Should I add an option to leave a review and receive a discount on next visit?
 - Make footer nice and complex on big screens, switch to simple footer on small screens
 - English, Spanish, and Portugese Translation